ICT4LT

 You will need a plug-in to view streaming audio and streaming video.
 You will find that when you click on an icon that signifies the availability of streaming audio or video material, your browser will link with a plug-in.
 If the plug-in is not already installed on your computer then you will be able to download it free of charge.

-It is also possible to save streaming audio or streaming video clips to your hard disk so that they can be used offline.
+It is also possible to save streaming audio or streaming video clips to your hard disc so that they can be used offline.
 See Section 2.2.3.6, Module 2.2, headed Saving and converting streaming media for use offline.

-A podcast is a digital audio recording that is made available on the Web, enabling the recording to be played or downloaded automatically for listening at the user's convenience.
+A podcast is a digital audio recording that is made available on the Web, enabling the recording to be played or downloaded for listening at the user's convenience.
 A vodcast is the equivalent term used to describe a digital video recording that is made available on the Web.

 The term podcast takes its name from a combination of iPod (Apple's portable digital media player) and broadcasting, but podcasts and vodcasts do not necessarily require the use of an iPod or similar device.
 Most audio and video recordings on the Web can be played using a standard media player: see Section 2.2.1, Module 2.2, headed Media players.